Lur1an/chrome-react-tailwind-extension-cookiecutter/README.md

 ## Description
-After working with Spring APIs and Chrome extensions I wanted to make a cookiecutter template to make it easier to set up such project, as it is a tedious task.
+After working with Spring APIs and Chrome extensions I wanted to make a cookiecutter template to make it easier to set up such a project, as it is a tedious task.
-The project comes shipped with some extra functionality both for the extension and the API.
+The project comes shipped with some functionality that is always useful and in one way or another we always end up implementing as the application scales.
-Feel free to throw anything you don't need into the trash-bin!
+Feel free to throw away anything you don't need into the trash-bin!

-The API is shipped with pre-configured database and a User.groovy class, you can modify the security configuration in the SecurityConfig.groovy file, there are 2 levels of security, api-key and jwt, api-key is meant for other services that interact with this API, the JWT authentication is meant for the end-user running the browser extension
+The API is shipped with pre-configured database and security.
+You can modify the security configuration in the SecurityConfig.groovy file, there are 2 levels of security:
+* **api-key**
+This is meant for other web-services or admins that want to interact with the API
+* **jwt security**
+The JWT authentication is meant for the end-user running the browser extension, I hope the end-points are self-explanatory, once you log the user in you get back a JWT, to authenticate follow up request just add this header:
+**"Authorization": "Bearer \<token>" **

 The Extension is shipped with a custon Navigator component since you can't use React Router in browser extensions, I also pre-configured a homepage with a navigator-sidebar.